Hasina Jalal: Personal life

-Hasina comes from a family of resilient warriors who have devoted their lives to advancing democracy, human rights, and equality for all in Afghanistan and beyond.
-Her mother, Massouda Jalal, Afghanistan's first female Presidential candidate and former Minister of Women's Affairs and former UN high-level national staff, was imprisoned by the Taliban regime in 1990s for promoting education and employment for women.
+Hasina comes from a family invested in state of democracy, human rights, and equality in Afghanistan and beyond.
+Her mother, Massouda Jalal, Afghanistan's first female Presidential candidate, former Minister of Women's Affairs, and former UN high-level national staff, was imprisoned by the Taliban regime in 1990s for promoting education and employment for women.
 She was detained after trying to hire 3,000 women for bakery jobs and was released following intervention by the United Nations Headquarters.
 During her tenure as Minister of Women's Affairs, she traveled extensively across Afghanistan.
 On an official trip to Takhar province, her convoy was targeted and bombed, resulting in two of her guards being severely injured.
 In 2010, gunmen attacked two Jalal Foundation women's rights activists in Helmand province when they were on an official trip, killing one and putting the other in a coma.
-More recently, during her third run for the Office of President in 2019, Jalal boldly critiqued extremism and the violations of human rights and women's rights in the national and international media.
+During her third run for the Office of President in 2019, Jalal boldly critiqued extremism and the violations of human rights and women's rights in the national and international media.
 This resulted in several attempted attacks on her and her family members, including her house and office were bombed by the enemies of peace and democracy.

-Her father, Faizullah Jalal's, former Professor of Law and Political Science and Vice-Chancellor of Kabul University, lifelong resistance for democracy, human rights, equality, and a just Afghanistan led him to endure 18 months of imprisonment during the USSR-backed communist regime, as well as further imprisonments and torture during both the first and second Taliban regimes.
-Throughout these struggles, he also suffered tremendous personal loss: by the time he got married at around 32–33 years old, he had already lost his entire family, making him the sole surviving member other than his only elder sister.
-His father, who was a farmer, and eldest brother died of tuberculosis at a young age due to poverty and lack of medical care, and three of his brothers, a cousin, and a nephew were killed during the violent Afghan civil war of the 1970s and by the USSR-backed communist regime.
-This profound legacy of sacrifice and resilience continues to inspire the family’s unwavering commitment to Afghanistan’s progress.
+Her father, Faizullah Jalal's, former professor of Law and Political Science and Vice-Chancellor of Kabul University, political commentator and a long-time activist against authoritarian regimes in Afghanistan.
+First arrested in 1978 for his role in protests against the communist coup in Afghanistan and was held and tortured in Pul-e-Charkhi prison for 18 months.
+After his release, he was a lecturer at Kabul University.
+In 1993, he was appointed vice-chancellor of the university, a position he held until 1996, when the Taliban seized Kabul.
+In 2001, after the fall of the Taliban, he was appointed deputy minister of education, before returning to academia.
+By the time he got married at around 32–33 years old, he had lost almost his entire family, making him and his elder sister last surviving members of their family.
+His father, who was a farmer and eldest brother died of tuberculosis at a young age due to poverty and lack of medical care.
+Three of his brothers, a cousin and a nephew were killed during the Afghan civil war of the 1970s and by the USSR-backed communist regime.

-Hasina was forced to seek asylum in the U.S. in 2021 after the Taliban’s takeover of Afghanistan, unable to return to her homeland and separated from her family by great distance.
-Despite the challenges of exile, she continues to advocate for Afghan women’s rights and democracy, using her platform to amplify their voices and influence international policy and discourse.
-She is a member of the New University in Exile Consortium, serving as an exiled and endangered scholar from Afghanistan.
+Hasina was forced to seek asylum in the United States in 2021 following the Taliban takeover of Afghanistan, while her family, including her parents and siblings, was evacuated to Europe and sought asylum there.
+Separated from her family and unable to return to Afghanistan she continued to advocate for Afghan women's rights and democracy, using her platform to amplify their voices and influence international policy and discourse.
+She is a member of the New University in Exile Consortium, representing Afghanistan as an exiled and endangered scholar.

 She is fluent in Persian/Dari, Pashto, English, Turkish, Hindi/Urdu, and has proficiency in Punjabi, Arabic, and Uzbek languages.